scripting/tinyFeedReader/README.md

 ### What kinds of feeds?

-It uses the reallySimple package to read feeds which in turn uses the feedParser package, so we read the same feeds they do, which is a lot of them in all kinds of formats.
+It uses the <a href="https://github.com/scripting/reallysimple">reallySimple package</a> to read feeds which in turn uses the <a href="https://github.com/danmactough/node-feedparser">feedParser package</a>, so we read the same feeds they do, which is a lot of them in all kinds of formats.
 But you will get a JavaScript object that flattens out all the differences.